keirthana/anbox-cloud-docs/howto/instance/create-instance.md

 AMS will automatically create a streaming session for the instance.
 You can find the id of the session as a tag on the instance in the format `session=<id>`.

-If you want to to further customise the streaming configuration such as display settings or frame rate, use the corresponding arguments: `--display-size`, `--display-density` and `--fps`.
+If you want to to further customize the streaming configuration such as display settings or frame rate, use the corresponding arguments: `--display-size`, `--display-density` and `--fps`.
 For example, to create an instance with a 1080p resolution, a frame rate of 60 and a DPI of 120, run:

     amc launch --enable-streaming --display-size=1920x1080 --display-density=120 --fps=60 ...